Imdavyking/econova/backend/README.md

    - Obtain your X Request API credentials from the X Developer Portal.
    - Open the `.env` file and update the following values with your credentials:

      ```bash
-        # 🚨 SECURITY NOTICE: Never commit this file to Git! 🚨
-        # Always use environment variables securely in production.

-        # Private key (⚠️ DO NOT use in production!
-Remove before deploying.)
-        PRIVATE_KEY=

-        # Path to the encrypted keystore file (absolute or relative to the project root).
         KEYSTORE_FILE=./keystore.json

-        # Keystore decryption password (⚠️ Do NOT store directly in this file!
-Use export instead.)
-        # Run this command in your terminal instead of storing it here:
-        # export KEYSTORE_PASSWORD="your-secure-password"
-        KEYSTORE_PASSWORD=
         MONGO_URI=
         TWITTER_CONSUMER_KEY=
         TWITTER_CONSUMER_SECRET=